 The amounts paid out by state and federal correction agencies regularly make headlines, but a lot of the costs of the prison system are actually borne by other agencies or departments.
-Here's a rundown of how your tax bill is used to pay for prison inmates.
+Here’s a rundown of the costs associated with prisons:

 According to a report by the Vera Institute of Justice, states do not pay the same amount for prison inmates in their prisons or jails.
-The Institute surveyed spending by 40 states to determine the average expense per prisoner per state.
+The institute surveyed spending by 45 states to determine the average expense per inmate per state in 2015.

-The amount budgeted by the states for their corrections departments totaled $33.5 billion.
-However, another $5.4 billion of taxpayer money was paid by other state departments.
+The amount budgeted by the states for their corrections departments totaled just under $43 billion.

-Broken down by inmate, the average charge to taxpayers for each prison inmate in these state prisons was $31,286.
+Broken down by inmate, the average charge to taxpayers for each prison inmate in these state prisons was $33,274.
 Some states paid far more per prisoner and some paid less.
-The annual cost per inmate was highest in the state of New York at $60,076.
-Kentucky paid the least at an average $14,603 per inmate.
-The Vera Institute points out that the amount of spending does not necessarily reflect whether a state spends effectively.
+The annual cost per inmate was highest in the state of New York at $69,355.
+Alabama paid the least at an average cost of $14,780 per inmate.

 How much taxpayer money goes toward covering an average federal inmate?
-In 2014, the Bureau of Prisons reported that the average cost for a federal inmate was $30,619.85 per year or $83.89 per day.
-In 2017, there are 188,722 prisoners in federal prisons and jails.
-That makes for a total annual expense of more than $5.78 billion per year.
+In 2018, the Bureau of Prisons reported that the average cost for a federal inmate was $36,299.25 per year, or $99.45 per day.

 The Vera Institute found that payments for basic employment benefits like pensions and healthcare for corrections employees — including for retired employees — were some of the biggest prison costs footed by taxpayers outside the correction budget.
 That is, these costs are not generally included in the tax dollars allotted to correction departments in the states.